The Mabuchi geometry of low energy classes: Introduction

 I dedicate this work to the memory of Gabriela Kohr, my master's thesis advisor.
 Her enthusiasm towards scientific discovery will be dearly missed, as well as her passion for educating the next generation of analysts at Babe\c s-Bolyai University.
 I mourn her sudden loss that is especially devastating to our community.

 We thank L\'aszl\'o Lempert for extensive conversations related to the topic of this paper and his earlier work \cite{Le20}, that provided the motivating spark for this paper.
 We also thank him for allowing us to include his argument for Proposition \ref{prop: maxilengthgeod}, that is much simpler than what we originally had in mind.
-We also thank Prakhar Gupta for carefully reading a preliminary version of the manuscript, and pointing out numerous imprecisions.
+We thank Prakhar Gupta for carefully reading a preliminary version of the manuscript, and pointing out numerous imprecisions.
+We also thank the anonymous referee for the suggestions that improved our paper.

 Research partially supported by a Sloan Fellowship and National Science Foundation grant DMS-1846942.